 Businesses and post-secondary institutions expect students to have basic computer software skills.
-This course is designed to help students understand the basic operations and concepts of technology, and will include many online lessons fulfilling State requirements.
-Computer applications will provide students with the skills they need in Microsoft Office: Excel, Word, Power Point and Access, as well as complete a unit on career planning.
-Microsoft Office 2010 programs will be utilized.
-Students will also study the social, ethical, and human issues related to the use of technology.
-At the conclusion of the semester, students will have used technology as a productive, communication, research, problem-solving and decision making tool.
-NEW FOR THE 2016-17 SCHOOL YEAR - Students who have outside school access to the Microsoft Office programs (Word, Excel & PowerPoint) have the option to study outside of class using the online textbook and lessons.
-Upon completion of the lessons the student may take the Microsoft Office Specialist exams at no cost.
-Passing the test will allow them exit high school with an industry certification that is recognized by employers worldwide.
+This course is designed to help students understand the basic operations and concepts of technology, Computer applications will provide students with the skills they need in Microsoft Office and Google.
+Students will study the social, ethical, and human issues related to the use of technology.
+At the conclusion of the semester, students will have used technology as a productive, communication, research, problem-solving and decision-making tool in the business field.